kimco2/pandas_data_analysis/README.md

 # Introduction to Pandas

  ### **Overview**
 An early project undertaken to understand how to manipulate and analyse data in Pandas.
-School and standardised test data was analysed and trends in school performance noted.
+Data from schools and their standardised test data was analysed, with trends in school performance noted.

 ### **Folder structure**
 The folder *PyCitySchools* has two files: